. THE PROCESS OF FABRIC ORIGAMI .

 Fabric Origami is a term coined by Lia as she spent more and more time reconstructing from vintage kimonos.

-Kimonos are traditionally made in 36-38cm width which is significantly shorter from the metre-yard width of the average fabrics; so it required some creative thinking to reconstruct the pieces into our bespoke pieces.
+Kimonos are traditionally made in 36-38cm width, which is significantly shorter from the metre-yard width of the average fabrics; so it required some creative thinking to reconstruct the pieces into our bespoke pieces.

 FOLLOW US ON INSTAGRAM | @TOKYOKALEIDOSCOPE